cjoakim/CosmosAIGraph/impl1/docs/local_execution.md

 Other users may simply wish to deploy the pre-build Docker containers to an Azure Container App as described [here](aca_deployment.md).

+## Unzip file libraries-graph.zip

+The full-size libraries-graph.nt (triples) file is too large for GitHub.
+Therefore it has been zipped and added to this repo as file impl1/app_graph/rdf/libraries-graph.zip.
+Navigate to this directory and unzip this file such that file **impl1/app_graph/rdf/libraries-graph.nt** exists

 ## Modes of Execution

 Three different modes of execution are recommended, please use the mode